 “What things?
 I know you, Kenny—better than you know you, and I know what you’ll do.
 This sounds like nothing but trouble,” she plained, ‘Love Is Thicker Than Water’, playing on her bedroom radio.
 “Tsk, there’s more going on here, I just know.”

 Anyhow, friends and family: mom gone and dad alone.
 Dagger goddess or kinda plain?
-Heh, heh, come to think of it—not bad for a self-confessed Southside cad: surf city, two girls for every boy.
-Naw, that was crazy talk—but what if there was a catfight over me, if they kill one another on my account?
+Heh, heh, come to think of it—not bad for a Southside cad: surf city, two girls for every boy.
+Naw, that was crazy high school talk—but what if there was a catfight over me, if they kill one another on my account?
 Nope, abate, switch—whichever, a guy falls in love with a woman because of how he feels about himself when he’s with her, right?
-What your mind wants in a grudge match with what your body wants—neither, or both.
-So would you be more sensitive or stiffen your spine, stoke your anger in frustration or stifle it in freedom unbound?
-Aww, these women, always trying to tie down us rambler rover types—yeah, no mono here, not cut out for it, right?
+What your mind wants in a grudge match with what your body wants—neither, or both?
+So would you be more sensitive or stiffen your spine, stoke your anger and frustration here or stifle it in freedom unbound?
+Aww, these women, always trying to tie down us rambler rover type, right?
 Peter Pan Principle, undying adolescence all the way, committing to not commit, feet as cold as the Hawk out here.
 Yeah, way to be, Dudley, take another fuck-up out of pity cash…

 That thinking was really cold, all right, which had driven me to raise my core temperature over a couple of Hamm’s drafts down in the Billy Goat.
-There at the bar, I cast about at Royko, Kup, Ebert and the like: what was that about all the good people leaving Chicago—couldn’t tell that by here—arguably, it wasn’t the city, it was my situation, things being so subdivided and parceled out.
+There at the bar, I cast about at Royko, Kup, Ebert and the like: what was that about all the good people leaving Chicago—couldn’t tell that by here—so maybe it wasn’t the city, it was my situation, me being so subdivided and parceled out.

 Royko himself was still holding court nearby, grousing on about how his Daily News was shutting down so he had to jump to the Trib or Times.
-Yet better to stay in the same riverfront ‘roach motel’ newspaper building or storm the Tower than, say, bailing out to ‘the world’s largest loony bin’, as he called California.
+Yet better to stay in the same riverfront ‘roach motel’ newspaper building or storm the Tower than, say, bailing out to ‘the world’s largest loony bin’ in California.
 A half schooner in, I spun on my barstool as Studs Terkel himself happened by, stopping as if he remembered me somehow.

 His challenge was enough to prompt another quick decision and phone call, but where?
-I downed my draft and drove north to the Ambassadors, first hitting the Pump Room, then worming down into the tunnel between Hotels, East and West, a fluorescent ambient lit passageway lined with top drawer notions, millineries and haberdashers, and a bank of discreetly quiet pay phones.
+I downed my draft and drove north to the Ambassadors, worming down into the tunnel between Hotels, East and West, a fluorescent ambient lit passageway lined with top drawer notions, millineries and haberdashers, and a bank of discreetly quiet pay phones.
 If the Ambassadors were swell enough digs for Led Zep or Jagger and the Stones to ruin things, they were plenty good enough for me.

 “Snow…cow…who said you were, Kenny…what are you talking about?
 Is it my fault, what did I do to…”

 “You haven’t done anything, okay?
-It’s me—hack boy—there’s just inner tensions I have to work off, some things I have to face, to own up to if I’m going to be any good to anybody.
+It’s me—there’s just inner tensions I have to work off, some things I have to face, to own up to if I’m going to be any good to anybody.
 It’s a guy thing, Moon—you just wouldn’t understand.”

 “That’s not true, and I don’t need you mothering all over me now.
 I’m not going wobbly on you, either,” I blurted, loose lips all over again.
 “Sorry, Moon, I’m a big boy, this is something I’ve got to face on my own terms.
 I can’t move forward with a part of me left hanging out west, and the last thing I want to do is hurt you…we’ll talk before I leave, okay…”